 The limited user level allows you to give specific permissions to users.
-You can allow them to Add, Edit, View, Delete, Reassign, or View All items in a module (options may vary from module to module).
-Modules not listed are available to all users.
+You can allow them to Add, Edit, View, Delete, Reassign, or View All items in a section (options may vary from section to section).
+Sections not listed are available to all users.

-- Add - Allows a user to add an item to the specified module
+- Add - Allows a user to add an item to the specified section

-- Edit - Allows a user to edit an item in the specified module
+- Edit - Allows a user to edit an item in the specified section

-- View - Allows a user to view specific items in the specified module (typically ones assigned to them)
+- View - Allows a user to view specific items in the specified section (typically ones assigned to them)

-- Delete - Allows a user to delete items in the specified module.
+- Delete - Allows a user to delete items in the specified section.

 - Reassign - Allows a user to reassign an item to another user.

-Some module options say "My", like "My Property", or "My Contacts".
-These allow you to provide finer grain access to those modules.
+Some section options say "My", like "My Property", or "My Contacts".
+These allow you to provide finer grain access to those sections.
 "My" refers to the currently logged in person.
 So if you provide access on the "My Property" line to an agent, when that agent logs in they'll be able to see the properties that are assigned to them.